bexelbie/bexelbie.github.io/_posts/2016-03-29-traveling.md

 the tickets and tags are all mostly waterproof so the ink smears and takes a long time to dry.
 Perhaps this inconvenience would be enough to satisfy the American flying public.

+Note: This post was edited for grammar, typos and phrasing.
+A full history is available in the git repository.
+{:.footnotes}